Skip to content

 1. . beam_init_game_maker.sh "E:/Path/To/UnrealSDK"

-1. Copy the beam_init_game_maker.sh script into the root of your Unreal Project.
+1. Copy the beam_init_game_maker.sh script into the root directory of your Unreal Project.

 2. From a terminal, running in your project directory, run beam_init_game_maker.sh passing in the path to the UnrealSDK in your machine.